Alimony during a divorce procedure in France

 * * *

-Caterina Giudiceandrea is a French lawyer, native in English, specialized in international family law and can assist you in your divorce in France.
+Caterina Giudiceandrea is an English speaking divorce lawyer in France and can assist you with your divorce in France.